algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/guides/getting-started.md

 * Install and use `angular-instantsearch` in your angular application
 * Display results from Algolia
-* Add widgets / components to filter the results
+* Add widgets / components to filter the resultss

-## Beta feedback

-This project is currently in **beta**, we welcome any feedback via [GitHub issues](https://github.com/algolia/angular-instantsearch/issues/new) and there's also a dedicated chat available at [gitter.im/angular-instantsearch](https://gitter.im/angular-instantsearch).

-During the beta, we will do substantial changes based on your feedback.
-For all of those changes, we will warn every users via our chat, discourse and GitHub releases.

 ## Before we start